mrezabayat/iamsorush/content/posts/Create-lightweight-weblog-homepage-with-Bootstrap.md

 .my-card-image:hover {
     filter: grayscale(100%) sepia(100%);
     transform: scale(1.2);
 }
 ```

 `Icon` class is to create a zoom-in animation when the icon hovered. `icon-md` class is to give icons a medium size.

-`my-card-image` class is to add zoom-in and color-change animations to card images. `my-card-image-container` is used to make sure when the image hovered and scaled it doesn't overlay others.
+`my-card-image` class is to add zoom-in and colour-change animations to card images. `my-card-image-container` is used to make sure when the image hovered and scaled it doesn't overlay others.

 ## Download Size